Atyn97/uniq-blog-app/README.md

 - [Auth.js]: A library for implementing authentication and authorization in Next.js apps.
 - [Prisma]: An adapter to map the collections of data in MongoDB database
 - [React Hook]: A library for building forms with React hooks.

+## Features

+- Create and publish blog posts
+- Add image to your blog posts
+- Comment on blog posts
+- User authentication and authorization with Google, Facebook and GitHub
+- Data fetching and storage with MongoDB and Prisma

 ### Framework